 If the value of the property embezzled is less than $100, the fine shall be not more than $1,000, or imprisonment for not more than one year, or both.

 Punishment frequently includes forfeiture of assets purchased with illegally obtained money, as well as payment of restitution to the victims for the amount of the property worth.

 Delta Sigma Theta

-In 2021, the former executive director of a prestigious Black sorority, Delta Sigma Theta, pled guilty to embezzlement.
-Jeanine Henderson Arnett, and her husband Diallo Arnett, used credit cards for personal purchases.
+In 2021, the former executive director of a prestigious sorority, Delta Sigma Theta, pled guilty to embezzlement.
+Jeanine Henderson Arnett and her husband Diallo Arnett used credit cards for personal purchases.
 They also committed wire fraud by wiring the charity's money directly into their bank account.

 Over a two-year period, the couple misappropriated $228,000.
-They have been ordered to forfeit $228,000 and to pay another $228,000 in restitution.
+They were ordered to forfeit $228,000 and to pay another $228,000 in restitution.
 Jeanine Arnett was sentenced to sixteen months in prison, and her husband was sentenced to just over twelve months.

 Certainly, there are the big splashy embezzlement cases, but there is no shortage of small-time players who get caught with their hands in the proverbial (or literal) cookie jar.
 The Girl Scouts regularly report cases of embezzlement of Girl Scout Cookie funds to local law enforcement.
 Not surprisingly, these prosecutions are aimed at greedy parents, who use the trust of their little Brownies to get their hands on some dough.